mwong510ca/Algorithm-26WayRadixTrie-Boggle/README.md

                                    (ABSOLUTELY)
 </pre>

-Redo the Boggle programming assignment with my new 26-way radix trie on, it has slightly better performance and use less memory.
+###Redo the Boggle programming assignment
+With my new 26-way radix trie on, it has slightly better performance and use less memory.

-BoggleBoardPlus.java -- A data type for Boggle.
+* BoggleBoardPlus.java -- A data type for Boggle.
 Load the BoggleBoard, keep a set of face character in ASCII code for radix search, a set trie node index (0 - 25) for trie search, and a set of it's neighbor dices' positions.'

-BoggleSolver.java:  Boggle solver that finds all valid words in a given Boggle board, using a given dictionary.
+* BoggleSolver.java:  Boggle solver that finds all valid words in a given Boggle board, using a given dictionary.
 Load the dictionary, analysis the boggle board, then walk through the board with depth first search.
 If there is a word in dictionary, store the word in the words set.
 Revisited word will not add the words set.

-TrieInterface - The interface of universal trie structure and standard functions.
+* TrieInterface - The interface of universal trie structure and standard functions.

-[BoggleTrie26WayRadix.java] -- A data type of trie combine the concept of R-way trie and Radix Trie, stores in 2 dimension array.
+* [BoggleTrie26WayRadix.java] -- A data type of trie combine the concept of R-way trie and Radix Trie, stores in 2 dimension array.

-[BoggleDictionary.java] -- A data type to load dictionary for Boggle.
+* [BoggleDictionary.java] -- A data type to load dictionary for Boggle.
 A customize version of trie designed for Boggle that dictionary is a final set.
 Unlike standard trie structure, once the (dictionary) tire object created, changes (put or delete feature) is not allowed.
 It load all words in trie, then reorder it is specific order as describe below and packed it in 1 dimension array.
 It reduced over 50% the memory usage and the performance improvement above the same or slightly better.

 <pre>
                 Has next trie   is a word   has radix       flags / indicators